Are you searching for “nipple piercing near me” because you are thinking about a body change?

-If you notice any change in the size or shape of your nipples after nipple piercing, contact your doctor right away.
+If you notice any change in the size or shape of your nipples after nipple piercing, contact your doctor immediately.

 6. Nipples May Stretch Too Much

 Nipples should stretch slightly when touched.
-However, if your nipples stretch excessively, they may tear.
+However, if your nipples try excessively, they may tear.

 Contact your doctor if you notice any abnormal stretching of your nipples.

 A broken nipple is extremely painful.
 Contact your doctor if you notice anything unusual about your nipples.

 8. Nipples May Get Infected Again

 If you had a previous infection, your nipples may become infected again.
 The healing time may take several days or weeks to months.